MichaelCade/90DaysOfDevOps/Days/day18.md

 ### Adding a bridged network adapter to our system

-In order for us to use this with our current virtual box VM, we need to add a bridged network adapter to our machine.
+For us to use this with our current virtual box VM, we need to add a bridged network adapter to our machine.

 Power down your virtual machine, right-click on your machine within Virtual Box and select settings.
 In the new window then select networking.

 ![](Images/Day18_Linux2.png)

 Now power your machine back on and you will now have an IP address on your local machine.
-You can confirm this with the `ip addr` command.
+You can confirm this with the `IP addr` command.

 ### Confirming SSH server is running